 - 1. No eating, drinking, smoking, or sewing (especially no sewing!) allowed in the laboratory! - 2.
 You are expected to attend all labs.
-If more than one lab is missed without a reasonable excuse, you may be dropped from the course!
-If three labs are missed, you will be dropped from the course!!! - 3.
+If more than two labs are missed without a reasonable excuse, you may be dropped from the course! - 3.
 If you miss a lab, you are responsible for finding out what you missed.
 If you don't, your lab test grade will most likely suffer tremendously!
 You MUST attend the lab that you are signed up for unless you clear it with me beforehand.
 If you miss the Monday lab for example, you cannot make up the lab by attending the Wednesday lab UNLESS you have cleared it with me in advance.
 If you do show up for the wrong lab, you WILL NOT get credit for attending UNLESS you have cleared it with me in advance.
 I've had too many Monday lab students "magically" start coming to the Wednesday lab on exam weeks. - 4.
 Grading: You are responsible for attending lab and completing all the work required in lab.
 Your attendance in the lab won't be recorded until the end of class and you show me that you have completed your work. - 5.
 The lab tests will be based solely on the labs/field trips that we do during class time, so it's definitely in your best interest to be there!!! - 6.
 Like the lecture exams, the lab exams are non-cumulative.
+Woo hoo!